This post contains affiliate links.

 Driving up is kind of like winding through a Martian landscape – if you want to see a lesser-visited side of the UAE, Jebel Hafeet is a great place to start.

 2. Create your own DIY Desert Safari

 Let’s go back to that car rental.
-Did you know you can save major money by creating your own DIY desert safari in the USe instead of going with a tour group?
+Did you know you can save major money on the Dubai desert safari tours by creating your own DIY desert safari instead of going with a group?